There are three methods for using essential oils. Aromatic, Topical, and Internal. Scroll down for more information on each usage option.

 Did you know your skin is your largest organ?
 It is also incredible effective at absorption, making it an efficient method to introduce essential oils to your system.
 Not sure about that?
 Well, think about nicotine patches that help smokers alleviate cravings by putting nicotine in their systems, or birth control and other hormone balancing patches.
 There’s a pile of pharmaceutical products that leverage this organs amazing abilities, so let’s talk about how we can harness that power when utilizing essential oils!

 Another awesome way to use your essential oils is internally.
 This is a personal choice and by no means do you HAVE to use oils internally; it is simply another option.
 For me, I feel perfectly safe using the oils internally when used correctly and in the recommended amount.
-My all-time favorite way to use essential oils internally is to take a spoon, some honey and a drop or two of my favorite oils.
-Feel like you’re coming down with something?
-Thieves and Lemon to the rescue!
-Feeling a little overwhelmed?
-I search for my Frankincense.
+A few methods for using essential oils internally include: sublingual (meaning put a drop of oil under your tongue and allowing it disperse throughout your mouth), taking a spoon, some honey and a drop or two of my favorite oils or even making a “tea” with warm water, honey and essential oils.
 But if you’re feeling a little pressed for time and want the ease of OTC medications then gel capsules will be your new best friend!
-Making tea is another easy way to ingest oils.